I came across an interesting Search Engine Land post last week. It inspired me to search and see if I could find a related patent from Google:

 Search Suggestions Based on Previously Submitted Query Data

-That pinpoints that Google has a long memory, and it remembers a lot about what someone might search for.
+Google has a long memory, and it remembers a lot about what someone might search for.

 Internet search engines aim to identify documents or other items that are relevant to a user’s needs and to present the documents or items in a manner that is most useful to the user.
 Such activity often involves a fair amount of mind-reading–inferring from various clues what the user wants.
 Certain clues may be user-specific.
 For example, the knowledge that a user is requesting a mobile device, and knowledge of the location of the device, can result in much better search results for such a user.